tytydraco/yessleep/out/When_I_was_16_someone_was_editing_my_life_I_lived_out_my_junior_prom_10_times_before_waking_to_a_world_which_was_not_mine_Update_I_am_not_the_main_character.md

 As I got closer, lockers disappeared from the hallway, and classmates walked into walls and each other, still moving and smiling.
 But there was also something so… human and yet terrifying as I stepped in front of doors which had been torn off, blood-spattered handprints and bodies sticking from the ground.
 “AWAKE” was scrawled on every wall, decapitated heads on sharpened hockey sticks.
 It was a blur of the game world and humanity who had woken up inside an illusion.
 My junior prom had become a massacre.
 Kids who had died or killed each other in past instances accompanied old versions of themselves which were decomposing flesh in pooling red.

 Take On Me was playing like every other time, but it was stuck, looping on the chorus.
-Stepping into the crowd of my friends, some of them were frozen, their expressions frozen in wide grins and wide smiles, while others were ignited to life, into the kind of madness I had never known.
+Stepping into the crowd of my friends, some of them were frozen, their expressions frozen in wide grins, while others were ignited to life, into the kind of madness I had never known.
 I didn't even think Seven knew how to draw that kind of unhinged insanity, feral and let loose.

 The prom was barely stable.
 I noticed the food I had been eating was nothing but stock image food photoshopped to look realistic.
 My dress was blood-stained, remnants glued to my flesh.
 No matter how many times the game tried to fix it, it couldn't.
 I was staring, wide-eyed at the stage in front of me, of the massacre of kids piling on the ground, textures on the walls becoming entangled code lit up in green.